Categories

 Also, realize that most of the 9mm ammunition you are going to encounter is not going to be in some new and improved wunderkugel-JHP.
 In fact, a lot of the 9mm rounds out there are FMJ.
 A .45 firing FMJ is more effective than a 9mm firing FMJ.

-Incidentally, there are devices available that can add hollow-point cavities to FMJ ammunition.
+Incidentally, there are tools and devices available that can add hollow-point cavities to FMJ ammunition.
 Some of them seem to be reasonably prices so may be worth adding to your survival resources.

 Categories